sambrilleman/simsurv/README.md

 Bug Reports
 -----------

-If you find any bugs, please report them via email to [Sam Brilleman](mailto:sam.brilleman@monash.edu).
+If you find any bugs, please [file an issue on GitHub](https://github.com/sambrilleman/simsurv/issues) or report them via email to [Sam Brilleman](mailto:sam.brilleman@monash.edu).

 References
 ----------